The AirBox Indoor Air Quality Assessment and Verification Testing

 Assess and verify your indoor air quality

-What is an Air Quality Verification Test?
+What is an Air Quality Assessment?

-The objective of the AirBox Indoor Air Quality Verification Testing is to conduct a thorough examination of air quality within client facilities, with a primary focus on identifying key contaminants of concern (COCs).
+The objective of the AirBox Indoor Air Quality Assessment and Verification Testing is to conduct a thorough examination of air quality within client facilities, with a primary focus on identifying key contaminants of concern (COCs).
 These studies are rooted in the latest scientific research pertaining to contaminants typically found in the specific industrial or commercial settings.

 To ensure the accuracy and relevance of our findings, we adhere to the most up-to-date guidelines and requirements provided by ASHRAE (American Society of Heating, Refrigerating and Air-Conditioning Engineers) Standards.
 These standards are widely acknowledged for their stringent criteria for maintaining optimal indoor environmental quality.